 Pyrographic Art - The Art of Burning

 Hello, let me introduce myself.
-My name is Kelly Carter.
+My name is Kelly Deakin (formerly Kelly Carter).
 Art has been a part of my life for as long as I can remember.
 My father was a photographer and my mother a painter, neither by trade but by love.
 The only formal art training I have had was at Ucluelet Secondary School under a really great teacher Judy McIntyre as well as a distance education commercial art course.
 The rest is self taught, perseverance and a love for creating!

 As most artist do, I have dabbled in a variety of mediums from pencil sketch, to painting watercolour, acrylic and oil, to crafting, photography and wood burning.
 My medium of choice, Pyrographic Art, a fancy way of saying wood burning, I love to burn!